radcamp/radcamp.github.io/Yale2019/02_ipyrad_partI_CLI.md

 inside your project directory**, unless you know what you're doing or you don't mind if your assembly breaks.

-## Getting started
-The magic of the Jupyter Hub we're using for this workshop conceals some of the complexity of working in a real production environment, such as with an HPC system at your home campus.
-In this case we provide [extensive documentation about using ipyrad on HPC systems elsewhere on the RADCamp site](https://radcamp.github.io/NYC2018/02_ipyrad_partI_CLI.html#working-with-the-cluster).

 ## ipyrad help
 To better understand how to use ipyrad, let's take a look at the help argument.
 We will use some of the ipyrad arguments in this tutorial (for example: -n, -p, -s, -c, -r).
 The complete list of optional arguments and their explanation can be accessed with the `--help` flag: